harshityadav95/harshityadav95.github.io/_posts/timeline/2024-06-29-Car-Buying-Experience-2024.md

 tags: [Tata,Hyndai,Honda,Mahinda,Maruti Suzuki]
 ---

+# First Car as Mahindra 2024 ??

 ## Requirements

-- Should be 4+  safety rated
+- Should have good saftey rating and past record
 - Should have automatic transmission to face bangalore traffic as well as traffic in ghats for roadtrips
 - Should have head room space for 6'1 height in all seats
 - Should have a cabin insulation and lower NVH levels